Benawi/Digital-Wallet-App/README.md

   - [📝 License ](#-license-)

 # 📖 Digital Wallet App <a name="about-project"></a>
-Digital Wallet App is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+Digital Wallet App is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spend and on what.
 The project is a repository consisting of the following files:

 - Ruby files